-See section "Audio Channels" on page 40 for an overview on the possible audio hardware configurations.
+See section "Audio Channels" on page 41 for an overview on the possible audio hardware configurations.

-- 4 additional analog balanced output channels for monitoring - · All audio connectors on mainframe - The Lo-Res audio is Mpeg-1 Layer II at 48 kHz sampling frequency. - The MADI interface supports 64 synchronous audio tracks @ 48KHz.
+- 4 additional analog balanced output channels for monitoring - · All audio connectors on mainframe - The MADI interface supports 64 synchronous audio tracks @ 48KHz. - In 4K configurations, the embedded audio will be processed from the first channel (Top Left).